 Trout Crankbaits & Soft Plastics

 Suspending crankbaits provide an advanced method for you to mimic a wounded bait fish.
 During the retrieve, a quick snap of the line will twitch the bait to represent a struggling minnow.
-The twitching calls Trout in to follow, but twitching is often too aggressive to antagonize a bite.
+The twitching calls Trout in to follow, especially Brown Trout, but twitching is often too aggressive to antagonize a bite.
 After a series of twitches, pause the crankbait to suspend it in place.
 This abrupt stop forces the Trout to either commit to the bait or continue to exert energy on the chase.
 Similar to the suspending crankbait, soft plastic lures drive results based on how you present them.
 Work a classic jig & grub through the water column with a variety of retrieves.
 You can swim it through, jig it off the bottom, or yo-yo it from top to bottom.
 These techniques require testing against your analysis of the Trout feeding behavior coupled with the present fishing conditions.
 Therefore, master the bait rigs, spinners and spoons before advancing to crankbaits and plastics.

 Trolling for Trout